bailey27/cppcryptfs/README.md

 The list command also takes a full path as an optional agument.
 The path should be the unencrypted name of a file or directory including the drive letter.
 If the argument is a file, then cppcryptfs will print the file path on the left and the unencrypted name on the right.
 If the argument is a directory, then cppcryptfs will print the unencrypted names of the files on the left and the encrypted names on the right.

-Because of the way optional arguments work, if you are using the short form of the list switch (-l), then you must put the path right after the -l with no space.
-And if you are using the long form (--list), then you must use the = sign.  e.g.
+Because of the way optional arguments are handled, if you are using the short form of the list switch (-l), then you must put the path right after the -l with no space.
+And if you are using the long form (--list), then you must use the "=" sign.  e.g.

 ```
 cppcryptfs -lk:\foo